What a Lemon Tree Taught Me About the Life I Take for Granted

 This book landed.

-That is what fiction can do that journalism, for all its importance, sometimes cannot — it gives you one person's face, one person's hands, one person's specific, irreplaceable interior life, and it asks you to stay with her.
+That is what fiction can do that journalism, for all its importance, sometimes cannot — it gives you one person's interior life and asks you to stay with her.
 You can't skim a person the way you skim a headline.

-Upcoming book by Zoulfa Katouh: The Ocean Would Paint Me Blue - I can’t wait to read.
-Pre-order here via Shopee
+New book by Zoulfa Katouh: The Ocean Would Paint Me Blue - I can’t wait to read.
+Get it here via Shopee